By: Thorsten Overgaard. June 14, 2013. Updated March 10, 2018

-The Al-Thani Award for Photography is a Qatar-based competition.
+The Al-Thani Award for Photography was a Qatar-based competition.
 If one participates one gets the book with winners and shortlisted photographs.
-The style here is very poetic and the aesthetics in the photos can be very polished and colorful (with or without Photoshop).
+The style here was very poetic and the aesthetics in the photos can be very polished and colorful (without Photoshop, but mostly with a lot of Photoshop).

 The Oskar Barnack Award has changed over the last few years.
 It used to be very dark and painful winners, preferably grainy and blurred.
 The recent years the winners have been quite different stories that seem to have uniqueness as the keyword.
 Winning styles have a unique idea, a unique location, a unique way of telling a news story, and similar.

 Winner of the Leica Oskar Barnack Award 2013, Evgenia Arbugaeva, Russia

 The Taylor Wessing Photographic Portrait Prize This is an almost random photo award I found via the http://www.workshopx.org/eng/calendar which is an overview of upcoming photo competitions around the world, as well as submitting work to exhibitions and books.

 The style of the previous winners of this competition are more artsy.
 They fit in a museum gallery, on a wall to be viewed.
 Still portraits, statements, are all very natural made (could be straight from a slide film shot using natural light).

 The I-SHOT-IT.COM I judge in myself (the main quarterly competition and the quarterly black & white competition; there are other categories also) it is an international competition with ongoing competitions in many categories and where the submitted photos - as well as winners - can be seen online.
 The style of the winning pictures could be said to be what photographers would photograph of everyday life, not art photographs.

 So, each photo competition has it's own soul and style.
 Just like people have different tastes, photo competitions have different tastes.